Application opens January 1st of each year

 The application period commenced each year beginning January 1 to May 15 with awarding of the scholarship on July 1.
 At that time they appropriated $3,000 for 6 Scholarships.
 It was not until 2005 when it was raised to five $1000 scholarships.

-It was on July 20, 1997 that the first round of 6 scholarships was awarded out of 23 applications.
-Also the E-board voted to give the first scholarship to Robert Hindley’s daughter, Ryanne, from Falmouth who is going to attend University of Massachusetts to study Pre-Med.
+It was on July 20, 1997, that the first round of 6 scholarships was awarded out of 23 applications.
+Also, the E-board voted to give the first scholarship to Robert Hindley’s daughter, Ryanne, from Falmouth who is going to attend the University of Massachusetts to study Pre-Med.